 Assuming your LinkedIn profile is completely error free, always professional, and in line with your current job pursuits, then I suggest including it on the resume.
 It shows you’re a proactive job-seeker, you’re technically adept, that you know people, and (if you’ve taken the initiative to get some recommendations) that at least some people like you.

-I can think of at least 3 things your LinkedIn website offers that a resume does not:
+I can think of at least 3 things your LinkedIn profile offers that a resume does not:

 1. Who you know.
 At even a glance, hiring managers can see how engaged you are in the community, what type of people you commiserate with, and what industries your circles touch.
 Remember, your next employer is hoping to benefit from not just you, but your professional network as well.